 The dusky grouse occur only in a very small area on the Navajo Nation, preferring forest habitats.
 The avoidance buffers in the conservation measures would avoid direct impacts to the dusky grouse.
 The grouse may be impacted by chemical and manual treatments when performed outside of the breeding season.
 Trampling or habitat disturbance may occur in grouse habitat during manual treatments.
 Cultural treatments are not likely to impact dusky grouse as the most impactful treatment method, targeted grazing, would only be employed in community development areas and in existing and fenced agricultural fields and designated rangeland; areas that do not provide suitable habitat for the grouse.
 While prescribed burning may temporarily impact grouse populations, over time burning operations would improve habitat and encourage more multi-aged and old growth forest habitat structures.
 The chemical treatment best management practices would be implemented to prevent overspray to native habitats.
 Also, the proposed herbicides are slightly to moderately toxic to small birds (White 2007).
 Dusky grouse may encounter indirect effects from herbicide by consuming sprayed vegetation.
-The implementation of avoidance measures would minimize that risk and reduce the potential for grouse populations.
+The implementation of avoidance measures would minimize that risk and reduce the potential for grouse populations to encounter treated vegetation.
+Thus, weed treatments would not adversely affect dusky grouse populations.